-The Alternative School Classroom is for short-term placement of youth suspended from their home school districts; designed to further augment the school discipline plans and to replace out-ofschool suspensions.
-The Virtual Learning Program (VLP) is for youth who are credit deficient, at risk of dropping out, or in need of a nontraditional school environment to succeed.
+The Alternative School Classroom is for short-term placement of youth suspended from their home school districts, designed to further augment the school discipline plans and to replace out-of-school suspensions.
+The Virtual Learning Program (VLP) is for youth who are credit deficient, at risk of dropping out, or need a non-traditional school environment to succeed.

 The VLP, created in 2011 as an addition to the Alternative School curriculum, assists youth on homeschooling curriculums having difficulty completing online assignments in their home environments.
 Schools can refer students for credit recovery and those struggling in the traditional academic environment.
-A total of 44 youth participated in the VLP program in 2023 of which 10 graduated from high school upon earning the required credit hours.
-Youth may be referred by the Court or school personnel to attend the Alternative school so that they may gain assistance in completing online school assignments.
+48 youth participated in the VLP program in 2024, of which 14 graduated from high school upon earning the required credit hours.
+The court or school personnel may refer youth to attend the Alternative School to gain assistance in completing online school assignments.
 By motivating, encouraging, and assisting these youth, they can regain valuable time lost in their education.
+The VLP also provides credit recovery services that coincide with the Summer C-CAP Program for students enrolled in Belmont County schools.

 The goals of the Alternative School are to provide a structured setting for out-of-school suspensions, help support the school districts in combating non-compliance in the schools, help students obtain a better understanding of their school issues and academic needs, offer an alternative to the traditional school setting, and to decrease the drop-out rate by allowing students to maintain their current classroom level.
-The Alternative school totaled 439 students in 2023 with vaping accounting for 50% of placements in the Alternative School.
+The Alternative school totaled 439 students in 2024, with vaping accounting for 50% of placements in the Alternative School.